Takaaki-MATSUZAWA/JDI-MIP-Kernel-Driver/README.md

 VSSA    | +3.3V
 VSS     | +3.3V

+If you want to change the connection pins, change jdi_mip.dtsi.

 ## Compile/Install the driver
 Verify that you have the linux kernel headers for your platform.
 ```